chung-leong/zigar/zigar-runtime/README.md

 ## Limitations

+* No support for function pointers
+* No support for async function
+* No support for functions with variadic arguments
+* No support for functions with comptime arguments
 * Pointers with no length or terminator are not accessible - Zigar only exposes memory when it knows the extent.
 Pointers that points to a single object (`*T`) or slices (`[]T`), and those with sentinel value (`[*:0]T`) are OK.
 Pointers that can pointer to arbitrary numbers of objects (`[*]T` and `[*c]T`) are not.
 * Pointers within bare and extern (i.e. C-compatible) unions are not accessible - Zigar simply cannot figure out if these pointers are pointing to valid memory regions.
 Pointers are only accessible inside tagged unions.
 * Pointers cannot point to partially overlapping memory regions.
 Pointers pointing to an item within a slice must come after the slice when passed as arguments.
 E.g.: